nickdesaulniers/nickdesaulniers.github.com/content/post/USPS-as-an-ISP.md

 to meet milestones laid out by the FCC in terms of minimum bandwidth requirements.

-The Internet gives everyone accessible to the world's knowledge.
+The Internet gives everyone access to the world's knowledge.
 My parent's generation grew up with having physical encyclopedias (if they were lucky).
 I grew up with Wikipedia.
 Given two students, one with Internet access and one without, do they have equal chances of being successful?
-Or how about two households, one that can afford broadband and one that can't, were their children equally successful during COVID when many students needing access to video streaming to participate in daily classes from home?
+Or how about two households, one that can afford broadband and one that can't, were their children equally successful during COVID when many students needed access to video streaming to participate in daily classes from home?

 Should the government be responsible for such infrastructure, or private